tinySSB/esp32-firmware/README.md

 ## Required tools for compiling and flashing devices

-We use the Arduino IDE for managing libraries, th Arduino CLI to compile and Flash devices, along with the esptool.py command-line tool from espressif.
+We use the Arduino IDE for managing libraries, the Arduino CLI to compile and Flash devices, along with the esptool.py command-line tool from espressif for flashing the device.
+There is a Makefile that coordinates all of these tools, but you'll need to install all three on your system.

 ### Installing Arduino IDE